Easter Tuesday: Australia and New Zealand

 Easter Tuesday is a normal working day in all Australian states and territories except Tasmania, where it is a legal holiday for certain workers, generally the Public Service.
 Historically, when the Australian academic year was divided into three terms, Easter Tuesday was an extension of the Easter break within Term 1 in Sydney to allow children to attend the Sydney Royal Easter Show.
 Under the current four-term system, it is common for Easter Tuesday to fall within the regular school holidays at the end of Term 1.

 Easter Tuesday is not a public holiday in New Zealand, but in the public education sector it is a mandatory holiday.
 Easter Tuesday was a public holiday in Australia and New Zealand in 2000 by happenstance as it coincided with ANZAC Day, and in 2011 as a substitute holiday as Easter Monday and ANZAC Day coincided.

 Great Britain

 Although Easter Tuesday is not a holiday in Great Britain, a proposal for a five-term academic year with fixed term lengths would see Easter Tuesday become a school holiday as an extension to the Easter weekend (a mini-break within the fourth term).

 Northern Ireland

 In Northern Ireland Easter Tuesday is not an official government and public bank holiday.
 However, public transport operates a holiday timetable on this day.

+The Belfast and South Antrim junior lodges under the Orange Order hold an annual Orange parade on Easter Tuesday.